 Sensor Readings | Secondary Table | Time-series readings per device |

-Operators | Secondary Table | Personnel responsible per site |
+Operators | Secondary Table | Personnel responsible per site or asset |

 Troubleshooting